subhramo/demo/README.md

 # Detailed Instructions:
 ------------------------
 # 1. Create an AWS EC2 Linux machine.
-Ensure to configure the security group for port 8080 (Jenkins) and port 8000 (Golong app)
+Using AWS CLI or Management console, create an EC2 Linux machine.
+Configure the Security Group for port 8080 (Jenkins) and port 8000 (Golong app)

 # 2. Create a project directory
 Create a directory under /home/ec2-user/projects & copy all the program files along with Dockerfile & Jenkinsfile in it.